Kong/kongponents/docs/components/truncate.md

 ### rows

-Number of rows to truncate content at.
+Number of rows to truncate content.
 Default value is `1`.

 <KCard>
   <template v-slot:body>